Proton Therapy for Lung Cancer Treatment.

 Patients with cancer recurrence in the chest after surgery whose cancer has not spread outside of the chest.

-The University of Florida Proton Therapy Institute is currently unable to offer proton therapy for lung cancer that has spread to the bone, brain or liver.
+The Institute is currently unable to offer proton therapy for lung cancer that has spread to the bone, brain or liver.

-In order to evaluate a patient for possible proton therapy at the University of Florida Proton Therapy Institute, the patient must provide:
+In order to evaluate a patient for possible proton therapy at the UF Health Proton Therapy Institute, the patient must provide:

 A brief medical history including dates of biopsies and or surgeries.